Federated Domain Generalization: A Survey

 $P\left(X, Y\right)$ sums over all domains $i$ to consider the contribution of each domain to the overall joint distribution $P(X, Y)$.
 The two equations represent two different decompositions of the joint distribution, highlighting different relationships between the variables.
 In FDG, our main focus is on aligning the marginal distributions of the source domains.
 Specifically, we aim to align $P(D_i)P(X|D_i)$ to reduce the distribution shift between domains.
 This is because we assume that the posterior probability $P(Y|X, D_i)$ remains relatively stable and has a smaller impact on the model.
 Therefore, domain alignment methods primarily concentrate on adjusting the distribution of input features to mitigate differences across domains and improve the model's generalization performance on unseen domains.

+\paragraph{Adversarial Feature Alignment} Adversarial feature alignment involves techniques that leverage adversarial learning to align feature distributions across different domains, thereby reducing domain discrepancy and enhancing model generalizability.
+In FDG, adversarial feature alignment plays a critical role in generating models that are not only accurate but also robust to variations in data distribution, ultimately leading to improved performance on unseen data.

-\paragraph{Federated Adversarial Alignment} Federated adversarial alignment \cite{peng2019federated} is proposed to align the feature distributions between different domains in FL by dividing optimization into two independent steps: training domain-specific local feature extractors and training a global discriminator.
-The following steps are as follows.
-(1) Local Feature Extractors: A feature extractor $G_s$ is trained for the source domain $\mathcal{S}^i$, and a feature extractor $G_t$ is trained for the target domain $\mathcal{S}^t$.
-(2) Adversarial Domain Alignment: For each source-target domain pair $\left(\mathcal{S}_{s}, \mathcal{S}_{t}\right)$, an adversarial domain identifier $DI$ is trained where the purpose of $DI$ is to align the feature distributions between the domains in an adversarial manner.
-Specifically, $DI$ is trained to distinguish between the features originating from the source and target domains.
-Initially, $DI$ is trained to accurately identify the domain of origin for the features.
-Subsequently, the generator models $\left(G_s, G_t\right)$ are trained to confuse $DI$ by producing features that make it challenging for $DI$ to differentiate between the source and target domains.
+Peng \textit{et al.} \mbox{\cite{peng2019federated}} proposed federated adversarial alignment to align the feature distributions between different domains in FL by dividing optimization into two independent steps: training domain-specific local feature extractors and training a global discriminator.
+The following steps are as follows:

+1) Local Feature Extractors: A feature extractor $G_s$ is trained for the source domain $\mathcal{S}^i$, and a feature extractor $G_t$ is trained for the target domain $\mathcal{S}^t$.

+2) Adversarial Domain Alignment: For each source-target domain pair $\left(\mathcal{S}_{s}, \mathcal{S}_{t}\right)$, an adversarial domain identifier $DI$ is trained to align the feature distributions of the two domains adversarially.
+Initially, the DI is fine-tuned to precisely identify the originating domain of the features.
+Following this, the generator models $\left(G_s, G_t\right)$ are trained to confuse $DI$ by producing features that make it tough for $DI$ to differentiate between the source and target domains.
 The objective of $DI_i$ is defined as follows:

-In the second step, the objective for updating the generators $G_s$ and $G_t$ (denoted as $L_{{adv}_{G}}$), while keeping $L_{{adv}_{D}}$ unchanged, is defined as follows:
+In the second step, the objective for updating the generators $G_s$ and $G_t$ (denoted as $L_{{adv}_{G}}$), while keeping $L_{{adv}_{DI_i}}$ unchanged, is defined as follows: